bradford-hamilton/Ruby-On-Quails/guides/source/debugging_rails_applications.md

 ```

 ### Impact of Logs on Performance
-Logging will always have a small impact on the performance of your Rails app,
+Logging will always have a small impact on the performance of your Quails app,
         particularly when logging to disk.
 Additionally, there are a few subtleties:

 Using the `:debug` level will have a greater performance penalty than `:fatal`,